salibraza/chotay/readme.md

 ### Execution Guidelines
 It is a console based application.

+Run the db.sql file in MySQL workbench to form a temporary database

 In main.scala file, edit the database connection credentials according to the MySQL database you want to connect.